ARM Seeks Lead Mentor for Ice-Nucleating Particle Analysis

 - working with the ARM Data Quality (DQ) Office and users to identify and resolve data quality problems

 - utilizing ARM-wide administrative and business procedures and practices.

 All interested candidates should email ARM Instrument Operations Manager Adam Theisen and include a CV and a technical proposal that addresses the requirements in the accompanying job description.
-Applications are due by February 17, 2020.
+The deadline for applications is extended to March 2, 2020.